junxit/us-congress-bills-110/bill.md

 ## § 12.
 Increase in borrowing authority

 - **(a)** *Borrowing Authority* The first sentence of subsection (a) of section 1309 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4016(a)), as amended by the National Flood Insurance Program Further Enhanced Borrowing Authority Act of 2005 (Public Law 109–106; 119 Stat.
 2288), is amended by striking “$20,775,000,000” and inserting “$21,500,000,000”.
-- **(b)** *FEMA Report* Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Director of the Federal Emergency Management Agency shall submit a report to the Congress setting forth a plan for repaying any amounts borrowed pursuant to increase in borrowing authority authorized under the amendments made by subsection (a).
+- **(b)** *FEMA Report* Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Director of the Federal Emergency Management Agency shall submit a report to the Congress setting forth a plan for repaying within 10 years all amounts, including any amounts previously borrowed but not yet repaid, pursuant to increase in borrowing authority authorized under the amendments made by subsection (a).

 ## § 13.
 FEMA participation in State disaster claims mediation programs